 Supports applyEdits with GlobalIds: True

-Supports Shared Templates: False
+Supports Shared Templates: True

 All Layers and Tables